gurbaaz27/gurbaaz27.github.io/_posts/2023-09-18-tally-and-nextjs-app-router.md

 {% include image.html url="/assets/img/blogs/tally-3.jpeg" %}

-## Perfect Solution - Utilising the handy window.Tally object
+## Perfect Solution - Utilising the window.Tally object

 <span class="mark">In addition to just specifying configuration of popup with `TallyConfig` object in window, they also provide a `Tally` object to open and close popups using JavaScript.</span> Citing their documentation,